SocialGouv/kali-data/README.md

 ### API

-This package is typed with Typscript, you can check the returns type details [there][link-typings].
+This package is typed with Typescript, you can check the returns type details [there][link-typings].

 #### Data